jraydirect/wagerloop/authentication_fixes_README.md

-# WagerLoop1 Authentication Fixes
+# WagerLoop Authentication Fixes

-This document outlines the fixes applied to resolve authentication issues in the WagerLoop1 Flutter application.
+This document outlines the fixes applied to resolve authentication issues in the WagerLoop Flutter application.

 ## Issues Fixed